Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 #### Linearizability

-*Linearizability* is the strongest single-object, single-operation consistency model.
-Under this model, effects of the write become visible to all readers exactly once at some point in time between its start and end, and no client can observe state transitions or side effects of partial (i.e., unfinished, still in-flight) or incomplete (i.e., interrupted before completion) write operations.
+Linearizability is one of the strongest single-object consistency models, and implies that every operation appears to take place atomically, in some order, consistent with the **real-time ordering** of those operations: e.g., if operation A completes before operation B begins, then B should logically take effect after A.

+When real-time constraints are not important, but you still want every process to observe the same total order, try [sequential consistency](/docs/CS/Distributed/Distributed_Systems.md?id=Sequential-Consistency)

-“Concurrent operations are represented as one of the possible sequential histories for which visibility properties hold.
+Concurrent operations are represented as one of the possible sequential histories for which visibility properties hold.
 There is some indeterminism in linearizability, as there may exist more than one way in which the events can be ordered.

 If two operations overlap, they may take effect in any order.
 All read operations that occur after write operation completion can observe the effects of this operation.
 As soon as a single read operation returns a particular value, all reads that come after it return the value at least as recent as the one it returns.

+> Herlihy & Wing introduced linearizability in their 1990 paper [Linearizability: A Correctness Condition for Concurrent Objects](http://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf).

 There is some flexibility in terms of the order in which concurrent events occur in a global history, but they cannot be reordered arbitrarily.
 Operation results should not become effective before the operation starts as that would require an oracle able to predict future operations.